entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

    - Give at least one user the ability to manage the hub by granting the `eh-admin` role.
 Assign the `eh-admin` role for the `pn-152edaba-0a2ba8fb-entando-entando-hub-catalog-ms-server` client.
 See [Role Assignment in ID Management](../../docs/consume/identity-management.md#authorization) for more details.
    - Give the generated plugin client permission to manage users.
        1. From the left sidebar, go to `Clients` and select client ID `pn-152edaba-0a2ba8fb-entando-entando-hub-catalog-ms-server`.
-       2. Click the `Service Account` tab at the top of the page and select `realm-management` from the `Client Roles` field.
+       2. Click the `Service Account Roles` tab at the top of the page and select `realm-management` from the `Client Roles` field.
        3. Choose `realm-admin` from `Available Roles` and click `Add selected`.
 It should now appear as an `Assigned Role`.

 2. Access your enterprise hub from the App Builder by navigating to `Pages → Management`.
 Find `Entando Hub` in the page tree, and click `View Published Page` from its Actions.
-2. Access your enterprise hub from the App Builder by navigating to `Pages → Management`.
-Find `Entando Hub` in the page tree, and click `View Published Page` from its Actions.

-## Using an Entando Enterprise Hub
+## Using an Enterprise Hub
 ### The Hub UI
 The enterprise Entando Hub is equipped with a user interface where users, entries, and catalogs are managed.
 Private and public catalogs can also be configured here.
 * Administrator can create and manage users, categories, and organizations.